Chocolate Ice Cream that's good for you?

 Since getting candida, going sugar-free, and going more and more low carb, and since my oldest has a life-threatening food allergy to dairy, things had to change.
 No more trips to Mickey D's for soft serve cones, and well, you won't see us in the local ice cream parlors (though we have on occasion taken a coupon and headed to a TCBY for a treat, but don't tell, OK :)?
 It's not exactly on the whole-foody acceptable list.

-Anyhow, though I am still tempted by all the lovely ice creams I see sometimes when we are out, you really can make amazingly good ice cream at home — and when it's this healthy, no need to feel bad about eating it, even if you do overindulge.
+Anyhow, though I am still tempted by all the lovely ice creams I see sometimes when we are out, you really can make amazingly good ice cream at home — and when it's as healthy as this vegan chocolate ice cream, no need to feel bad about eating it, even if you do overindulge.

 By the way, any of the following links may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and helps keep this free resource up and running.

-How this Dairy-free Chocolate Ice Cream is Healthy
+This Chocolate Coconut Milk Ice Cream is Actually Healthy

 Instead of feeling guilty after eating a pint, you can enjoy the chocolate creaminess in this dessert while knowing that it is full of nourishing ingredients.